Where and How to Recycle or Dispose of Christmas Trees in Alabama after Christmas

 Botanical Gardens at 256-830-4447.

-- Christmas Tree Recycling from December 26 to January 10, 2020 from 7 am to
+Mobile - Christmas Tree Recycling from December 26 through the mid-January from 7 am to

 5pm (Daily).
 Drop off your unwanted Christmas tree for FREE.
 All